Can CBD oil help dogs?

 Given that the sources of hemp in some CBD products can be hard to trace and that they can sometimes be processed in a way that leaves behind unwanted residues, it’s best to choose a trustworthy brand of CBD oil that can demonstrate strong provenance of its hemp and uses no unnecessary ingredients.

 Jersey Hemp is the first company in the British Isles to be licensed to grow hemp for CBD production.
 It uses organic farming methods, and the most rigorous extraction techniques, overseen by its scientists and agricultural experts.
-Each batch of CBD is tested by an independent laboratory and can be traced from field to bottle.
+Each batch of CBD is tested by an independent laboratory.
 The final extract is bottled in a solution with only the addition of cold-pressed hemp oil.

 Whichever CBD product you are considering using for your dog, it’s best if possible to talk to your vet first.